argyleink/ScrollSnapExplainers/js-snapTo()/explainer.md

 ## Goals

-To empower the scroll snapping container with an API for iterating through snap children in a reasonable way, for all snapping containers, including 2-dimensional matrix layouts.
+To empower the scroll snapping container with an API for iterating through snap children in a reasonable way, for all snapping containers, including 2-dimensional matrix layouts and support for all document directions and writing modes.

 ## Use Cases